code-syntax-addon/code-syntax/docs/README.md

 - change syntax.  -- done.
   * start with monofont. -- done.
   * clear old formatting? -- not needed.
-  * add colors: start by alternating colors -- went directyl to codemirror.
+  * add colors: start by alternating colors -- went directly to codemirror.

 - get code section mode from string after ```.  -- done.
 - background colors should identify which mode is used.
 Might use the last